 The truth is it’s not hard or complicated at all, you can make your own starter with just a few simple ingredients that you probably already have along with a little bit of time and patience.
 All you need I flour, water, and wild yeast.
 You can use any type of flour you like, you can even feed it different types of flour if you like.
 The water should be tepid, filtered, or distilled is best but tap water works as well.
 Now, wild yeast, luckily you already have that, it’s in the flour and the air and all around.

 There are some healthy benefits to sourdough

 Now, I’m no scientist but this is what I know about the process.
 Once the flour and water are mixed and left in an airy yet covered container the good bacteria (lactobacillus) and the wild yeast cause it to bubble and ferment.
-Unfortunately, these good bacterias don’t make it through the cooking process so there really isn’t any probiotics left after that.
+Unfortunately, these good bacterias don’t make it through the cooking process so there really aren’t any probiotics left after that.
 Sourdough does still have some great qualities though.
 Generally, there are no oils or sweeteners added like in other loaves of bread, so that’s certainly a plus.

 Sourdough is said to be lower in sugar and gluten as well.
 Bonus!

 In the fermentation process, the good bacteria feed on the sugars in the flour and degrades the gluten making it easier to digest for those with sensitivities to gluten and won’t cause blood sugar spikes.
 Now, as I said before I’m no scientist so I can’t confirm this either but it makes sense to me.
 I must admit though when I eat sourdough I don’t seem to get the bloat that regular bread gives.
 Maybe it is easier to digest or maybe it’s in my head haha